Matthew Moynihan shows how the Coronavirus has infected the mass media and how this live host is incubating dirty journalism.

 ● Self-quarantine from disreputable news sources.

 As consumers of media, once we are aware of the above the prognosis is good.
 The Coronavirus is dangerous, but xenophobia and disinformation propagated by the media is equally, if not more dangerous.
 Wash your hands of it and make sure to use the “x” function as often as possible.
-The media is responsible for the production of sensationalism, you are responsible for its transmission.
+The media is responsible for the production of dirty journalism, you are responsible for its transmission.